fate2013/strawberry/coding.rst

     int_uid;    // never do like this
     uid;       // do like this

-- private var all starts with '_'
+- private var && method all starts with '_'

 - camel case names